Melisa-Zorraindo/social-media-platform/README.md

 # Social media clone

 To use this project:
-- run `npm install bootstrap`
+- clone the repository
-- run `npm run watch`
+- run `npm install` to install package dependencies
-- if you already have a profile, open a live server at the `index.html` page
+- run `npm run watch` to preview the site live
-- if you don't have a profile, open a live server at the `new-user.html` page and create one
+- if you don't have a profile, create one by clicking on `sign up`

 # App features